CAPE CANAVERAL, Fla. – For many, no single word evokes as much pain.

 Roger Launius, a senior curator at the National Air and Space Museum in Washington, says: "When we look back 50 years from now on the shuttle program, we are going to view it as this remarkable technological achievement.
-The one and only reusable human space vehicle in the world.
 And it had a remarkable run for 30 years.
 Some tragedies along the way, but enormous successes as well."

 For their part, the families of the lost Challenger crew dwell on the good that came out of the accident: a network of education centers.
 The 48th Challenger Learning Center opens Friday in Louisville, Ky.

 Steven J. McAuliffe, widower of Christa McAuliffe, said in a statement Thursday that remembrances by people across the country are "both comforting and inspirational to our family."

 McAuliffe, a federal judge in Concord, N.H., said, "Christa confidently and joyfully embraced life, no less than her friends and colleagues on Challenger, and no less than the crews of Columbia, Apollo 1, and all of those people who courageously follow their own paths every day.
 I know Christa would say that that is the most precious lesson — ordinary people can make extraordinary contributions ..."

 He said she would be especially pleased by the Challenger Center for Space Science Education.
 Dick Scobee's widow, June Rodgers, is an educator and founding board chairman of the center.